emmt/LocalFilters.jl/README.md

 where `A` is the source of the operation, `B` is the neighborhood, `C` is the result of the operation.
 Here `Sup(A)` denotes the support of `A` (that is the set of indices in `A`).
 The methods `initial`, `update` and `store` are specific to the considered operation.
-To execute the fileter, call the `localfilter!` method as:
+To execute the filter, call the `localfilter!` method as:

 ```julia